aosabook/500lines/event-driven-web-server/writeup.md

 We can then `publish!` notifications to said channels as soon as they become available.

 	(defmethod publish! ((channel symbol) (message string))
 	  (awhen (gethash channel *channels*)
+	    (setf (gethash channel *channels*)
-	    (loop with msg = (make-instance 'sse :data message) for sock in it (progn (write! msg sock) (force-output (socket-stream sock))))))
+		  (loop with msg = (make-instance 'sse :data message) for sock in it
+		     when (ignore-errors
+			    (write! msg sock)
+			    (force-output (socket-stream sock))
+			    sock)
+		     collect it))))

+The `publish!` method will be called with a channel symbol and a message whenever we have something new to publish to a particular channel.
+It looks up all the listeners of that channel, iterates over each of them trying to write the update out, and collects each socket that is successfully written to (sockets that _weren't_ successfully written to are no longer listening, so we don't have to care).
 Now that we know about the event-loop core, the parsing step, the writing step, and the idea behind subscribing/publishing notifications, it's time to pull it all together.
-What we'll want for handlers is a DSL.
-And we'll write it using Common Lisp's `macro` facilities.

-;; TODO

-;; Move on to the define-handlers macro system

-##### v1 (here because there's probably still some salvageable material)

-Ok, this was going to start off with the basics of threaded vs event-driven servers, and a quick rundown of the use cases for each, but its been brought to my attention that the whole Common Lisp thing might be intimidating to people.
-Given that tidbit, I debated both internally and externally on how to begin, and decided that the best way might be from the end (Just to be clear, yes, this is a toy example.
-If you'd like to see a non-toy example using the same server, take a look at [cl-notebook](https://github.com/Inaimathi/cl-notebook), [deal](https://github.com/Inaimathi/deal), and possibly [langnostic](https://github.com/Inaimathi/langnostic).
-And on a related note This write-up also features a stripped-down version of the `house` server.
-[The real version](https://github.com/Inaimathi/house) also does some light static file serving, deals with sessions properly, imposes a priority system on HTTP types, has a few clearly labeled cross-platform hacks, and (by the time this article is done) will also probably be doing more detailed back-end error reporting.
-That's it though.
-The main handler definition system, HTTP types implementation as well as the *actual server* is exactly the same.).
-So to *that* end, here's what I want to be able to do:

-    (define-stream-handler (source) (room)
+### Defining Handlers

+We'll want to be able to write things like

+    (define-handler (source :close-socket? nil) (room)
        (subscribe! (intern room :keyword) sock))

-    (define-closing-handler (index) ()
-       <insert some javascript UI here>)

-    (define-closing-handler (send-message) (room name message)
+    (define-handler (send-message) (room name message)
        (publish! (intern room :keyword) (encode-json-to-string `((:name . ,name) (:message . ,message)))))

-    (start 4242)

-And having done that, I should be able to browse over to `localhost:4242/index` (actual front-end structure left as an exercise for the reader) and see a little chat room using which I could subscribe and post to various message channels.
-Because I don't hate myself, and I'd like this to actually work in some sort of production environment, I need to both do some sanitation on inputs and make sure that this sanitation needn't be done manually.
-So really, I want to be able to say something like

-    (define-stream-handler (source) ((room :string (>= 16 (length room)))) (subscribe! (intern room :keyword) sock))

-    (define-closing-handler (index) ()
+    (define-handler (index) ()
-       <insert some javascript UI here>)

-	(define-closing-handler (send-message)
-	    ((room :string (>= 16 (length room)))
-	     (name :string (>= 64 (length name) 1))
-	     (message :string (>= 256 (length message) 5)))
-	  (publish! (intern room :keyword) (encode-json-to-string `((:name . ,name) (:message . ,message)))))

-    (start 4242)

-As a side-note, since all those validators all check `length`, we could define a separate function to simplify the input code for us.
+       (with-html-output-to-string (s nil :prologue t :indent t) (:html
+           (:head (:script :type "text/javascript" :src "/static/js/interface.js"))
+           (:body (:div :id "messages")
+	              (:textarea :id "input")
+	              (:button :id "send" "Send")))))

+and have them mean the obvious.
+Actually, because we'd ostensibly be processing requests from untrusted sources, we'd want to write something more like

-    (defun length-between (min thing max)
+    (defun len-between (min thing max)
 	  (>= max (length thing) min))

-    ...

-    (define-stream-handler (source) ((room :string (length-between 0 room 16)) (subscribe! (intern room :keyword) sock))
+    (define-handler (source :close-socket? nil) ((room :string (len-between 0 room 16))) (subscribe! (intern room :keyword) sock))

-    ...

-	(define-closing-handler (send-message)
+    (define-handler (send-message)
-	    ((room :string (length-between 0 room 16))
+	    ((room :string (len-between 0 room 16))
-	     (name :string (length-between 1 name 64)
+	     (name :string (len-between 1 name 64))
-	     (message :string (length-between 5 message 256)))
+	     (message :string (len-between 5 message 256)))
        (publish! (intern room :keyword) (encode-json-to-string `((:name . ,name) (:message . ,message)))))

-    ...

-In this particular case, it doesn't gain us much, and since I'm a bit more concerned about the simplicity of *intervening* code rather than *input* code for this exercise, I'll be sticking to the primitives.
-You'll see what I mean by that "intervening" comment in a moment; if you're not already a Lisper it may get a bit weird.
+    (define-handler (index) ()
+       (with-html-output-to-string (s nil :prologue t :indent t) (:html
+           (:head (:script :type "text/javascript" :src "/static/js/interface.js"))
+           (:body (:div :id "messages")
+	              (:textarea :id "input")
+	              (:button :id "send" "Send")))))

+and get the validation out of the way in the same stroke.
 It's not *quite* strongly typed HTTP parameters, because I'm interested in enforcing more than type, but that's a good first approximation.
 You can imagine more or less this same thing being implemented in a mainstream class-based OO language using a class hierarchy.
 That is, you'd define a `handler` class, then subclass that for each handler you have, giving each `get`, `post`, `parse` and `validate` methods as needed.
 If you imagine this well enough, you'll also see the small but non-trivial pieces of boilerplate that the approach would get you, both in terms of setting up classes and methods themselves and in terms of doing the parsing/validation of your parameters.
 The Common Lisp approach, and I'd argue the right approach, is to write a DSL to handle the problem.
 In this case, it takes the form of a new piece of syntax that lets you declare certain properties of your handlers, and expands into the code you would have written by hand.
 Writing this way, your code ends up amounting to a set of instructions which a Lisp implementation can unfold into the much more verbose and extensive code that you want to run.
 The benefit here is that you don't have to maintain the intermediate code, as you would if you were using IDE/editor-provided code generation facilities, you have the comparably easy and straight-forward task of maintaining the unfolding instructions.

-### Stepping Through Expansions

 Lets step through the expansion for `send-message`, just so you understand what's going on.
 What I'm about to show you is the output of the SLIME macro-expander, which does a one-level expansion on the macro call you give it.

-	(define-closing-handler (send-message)
+    (define-handler (send-message)
-	    ((room :string (>= 16 (length room)))
+	    ((room :string (len-between 0 room 16))
-	     (name :string (>= 64 (length name) 1))
+	     (name :string (len-between 1 name 64))
-	     (message :string (>= 256 (length message) 5)))
+	     (message :string (len-between 5 message 256)))
        (publish! (intern room :keyword) (encode-json-to-string `((:name . ,name) (:message . ,message)))))

 No big deal; that's just what I want to write.
 What I want this to mean is